taiataiat/taiataiat.github.io/index.md

 </table>

 ### About Me
->I'm a Mphil student under the supervision of Conan Leung.I'm interested in enmuerative geoemtry and geometric representation theory and now working on 3d mirror symmetry, a beautiful and mystery symmetry relating the geometry of some holomorphic symplectic manifolds and their mirror.
+>I'm a Mphil student under the supervision of Conan Leung.
+I'm interested in enmuerative geoemtry and geometric representation theory and now working on 3d mirror symmetry, a beautiful and mystery symmetry relating the geometry of some holomorphic symplectic manifolds and their mirror.